openego/eDisGo/.github/pull_request_template.md

 # Checklist:

-- [ ] New and adjusted code is formated using the `pre-commit` hooks
+- [ ] New and adjusted code is formatted using the `pre-commit` hooks
 - [ ] New and adjusted code includes type hinting now
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation